Goods and Services Tax (GST): All About GST

 Current Tax structure begins from the manufacture of goods and continues through processing till the time it is procured for final production.
 Whereas, GST will be levied on “supply of goods and services” which eliminates various tax points thereby simplifying the taxation process.

-GST will be single point of tax paid in the consumption State and would include the taxes of Central and State Government.
+Goods and Services Tax (GST) will be single point of tax paid in the consumption State and would include the taxes of Central and State Government.

 Presently, Tax accures in the state in originates but with GST it will be a destination based tax which means that tax will accrue in the state where consumption is made.
 Liability of Payment arises at the time of supply of goods and services.